d-kwiat/gtg/README.md

 # Introduction

 Welcome!
-This website introduces the concept of a *genomic transmission graph* for modelling of parasite transmission dynamics and population genetics.
+This website introduces the concept of a **genomic transmission graph** for modelling parasite transmission dynamics and population genetics.
+It accompanies the paper on this topic that is published in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22)

 #### Introduction